jetstream-cloud/js2docs/docs/general/k8sbinderhub.md

 ## Configure the domains

 BinderHub requires 2 subdomains, one for BinderHub and one for JupyterHub.
-For the initial testing I recommend to use Jetstream 2 provided domains, once they are working it is easy to replace them with custom domains.
+For the initial testing, we recommend using Jetstream 2 provided domains.
+Once they are working it is easy to replace them with custom domains.

-Login to [the Jetstream 2 Horizon instance](https://js2.jetstream-cloud.org/){target=_blank}, choose the right allocation, click on DNS, Zones, choose the Zone which starts with `tg`, then click on "Create Record Set".
+Login to [the Jetstream 2 Horizon instance](https://js2.jetstream-cloud.org/){target=_blank}, choose the right allocation, click on DNS, Zones, choose the Zone which starts with your project name (e.g., `xxx000000.projects.jetstream-cloud.org.`, then click on "Create Record Set".

-Create a "A" record where name is `binder.tg-xxx000000.projects.jetstream-cloud.org` and record is the IP of your master instance.
-Create a second A record with the name `hub.tg-xxx000000.projects.jetstream-cloud.org` and the same record.
+Create a "A" record where name is `binder.xxx000000.projects.jetstream-cloud.org.` and record is the IP of your master instance.
+Create a second A record with the name `hub.xxx000000.projects.jetstream-cloud.org.` and the same record.

 These should be ready to be used in a few minutes.

 ## Install BinderHub with Helm

-Checkout the repository with the configuration files:
+Log in to your master node on Jetstream 2.

+Clone the following repository:

     git clone https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/

-Enter the `binderhub` folder.
+`cd` to the `jupyterhub-deploy-kubernetes-jetstream/binderhub` folder.

 Follow the [instructions on how to create just the `secret.yaml` file](https://binderhub.readthedocs.io/en/latest/zero-to-binderhub/setup-binderhub.html){target=_blank}.

-The repository provides a template named `config_template.yaml` to create `config.yaml`, this file contains all of the configuration items needed to setup the following items, see the links for the relevant documentation:
+The repository provides a template named `config_template.yaml` to create `config.yaml`; this file contains all of the configuration items needed to setup the following items; see the links for the relevant documentation:

 * [BinderHub with Google Container Registry](https://binderhub.readthedocs.io/en/latest/zero-to-binderhub/setup-binderhub.html){target=_blank}
 * [Configure HTTPS ingress for BinderHub and JupyterHub](https://binderhub.readthedocs.io/en/latest/https.html){target=_blank}